Guide

 Disk space alerts

-According to Microsoft's Windows Server documentation, running below 10% free disk space causes performance degradation, and below 1% can corrupt the Event Log.
-This script checks every drive and alerts when free space drops below a threshold.
+Disk space monitoring uses PowerShell's Get-CimInstance Win32_LogicalDisk to check free space on every fixed drive and email an alert when any drive falls below a configurable threshold.
+According to Microsoft's Windows Server documentation, running below 10% free disk space causes performance degradation, and dropping below 1% can corrupt the Event Log.

 # disk-alert.ps1 -- Email alert when disk space is low